UK Cyber Security Legislation

 Phased to ~2028 via secondary legislation

-The Bill cleared all House of Commons stages (Second Reading 6 January 2026; Committee 3-24 February; Report and Third Reading 16 June 2026, passed without division) and now sits with the House of Lords.
+The Bill cleared all House of Commons stages (Second Reading 6 January 2026; Committee 3-24 February; Report and Third Reading 16 June 2026, passed without division) and is now before the House of Lords.
+The Lords completed their Second Reading on 14 July 2026 with cross-party support in principle.
+Lords Committee Stage is scheduled for 1 September 2026.
 A key committee change made Ofcom the sole regulator for data centres.
-Royal Assent is expected in late 2026, but most substantive duties will commence later through secondary legislation following the Government's 2026 implementation consultation, with full effect not expected until around 2028.
+Royal Assent is expected in late 2026, with full effect not expected until around 2028 via secondary legislation following the Government's 2026 implementation consultation.

 Expanded Scope (Part 2)